artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Create a transfer with submission documentation
 -----------------------------------------------

-Another option is to create a transfer in a structured directory prior to beginning processing in Archivematica.
 The structured directory in Archivematica is the basic configuration of the transfer.
 If you just add a directory to the dashboard and start transfer processing, Archivematica will restructure it so it complies with this structure.
-There should be three
-subdirectories: logs, metadata, objects.
-The objects directory contains the digital objects that are to be preserved.
-The metadata directory contains the checksum, the METS file, and a submissionDocumentation subfolder, which can be used for transfer forms, donation agreements or any other documents that relate to the acquisition of the records.
-The logs folder will eventually contain logs generated when processing the transfer in Archivematica.
+Another option is to create a transfer in a structured directory prior to beginning processing in Archivematica.

+To create a transfer that includes submission documentation, such as a donor agreement, you must create a structured directory prior to beginning processing in Archivematica.
+Your source directory should contain three subdirectories, titled as below:

+1. objects: The *objects* directory contains the digital objects that are to be preserved.
 You can create subdirectories within objects if desired.

+2. metadata: The *metadata* directory contains the checksum, the METS file, and a submissionDocumentation subfolder, which can be used for transfer forms, donation agreements or any other documents that relate to the acquisition of the records.

+3. logs: The *logs* directory will eventually contain logs generated when processing the transfer in Archivematica.

 .. important::